1945–46 Yorkshire Cup

-The 1945–46 Yorkshire Cup was the thirty-eighth occasion on which the competition was held.
+The 1945–46 Yorkshire Cup was the thirty-eighth occasion on which the Yorkshire Cup competition was held.

 In this, the first peacetime Cup final for five years, there was a new name on the trophy.
 Bradford Northern, who previously won the trophy in 1940–41, 1941–42 and 1943–44, could now lay claim to a genuine trophy; the wartime competitions were not counted officially in the records.
 Bradford Northern won by beating Wakefield Trinity by a score of 5–2.

 The match was played at Thrum Hall, Halifax, now in West Yorkshire.
 The attendance was 24,252 and receipts were £1,934.

 Background

 The Second World War was now over, and things were beginning to return to normal, although there was still a long way to go.
 Hull Kingston Rovers and Bramley re-joined the competition and the four Lancashire clubs returned to their own competition.
 This season there were no junior/amateur clubs taking part, which resulted in the number of entrants falling by two, leaving the total number of entries at 15.

 This in turn resulted in one bye in the first round.

 The competition reverted to its original formula of a knock-out tournament, with the exception of the first round, which was still played on a two-legged home and away basis.